 “We cultivate love when we allow our most vulnerable and powerful selves to be deeply seen and known.” – Brene Brown

 If we can be mindfully aware of the uncomfortable parts of ourselves, we can give ourselves the kind of loving care that makes us feel nurtured and nourished, not judged or deprived.
-This self-administered care also means that we can be less expectant of others to supply us with all of our emotional needs exactly how and when we want it.
+This self-administered care also means we can be less dependent on others to supply us with all of our emotional needs exactly how and when we want it.

-It happens that, according to research by Dr. Neff, those with self-compassion do have more of a chance of being happier in relationships; their partners are happier with them, they give more, are more intimate and caring, are less controlling, and they’re less insecure.
+As it happens, according to those who administer self-compassion are more likely to be happy in relationships: their partners are happier with them, they give more, are more secure, are more intimate and caring, and are less controlling.

-To grow more compassionate towards yourself, ask yourself:
+To grow more compassionate towards yourself, glance in your own direction and ask yourself: